AUA Elects Kalpana Gopalswamy as Class of 2014 Co-Valedictorian

 Though she enjoyed her time on campus, she found clinical rotations to be the most fulfilling experience.
 They allowed her to apply the concepts she so diligently studied and offered her first opportunity to interact with patients in a meaningful way.
 At one clinical site, she had to work with patients that predominantly spoke Spanish.
 Fortunately, she is fluent in the language and was regularly relied upon by physicians, attendings, and residents.
 “It was more than just translating,” said Gopalswamy.
 “I made a connection with each patient and made them feel comfortable by divulging information in their own language.”

 Recently, she matched into an internal medicine residency at UPMC Mercy Hospital in Pittsburgh, PA.
 Upon completion of the program, she hopes to get involved in academic medicine.
-During her Basic Sciences, she was a Biochemistry TA and fell in love with helping her fellow students succeed.
+During her Preclinical Sciences, she was a Biochemistry TA and fell in love with helping her fellow students succeed.
 “It’s important to share the knowledge you receive,” said Gopalswamy.

 After hearing she was selected as co-valedictorian, she was ecstatic.
 She thanks her parents and her sister, Shobana, and brother-in-law, Arazind, for all the support they gave her over the past four years.
 She also thanks her professors and colleagues, many of whom secured prestigious residencies.
 “Everyone worked so hard to get to this point,” said Gopalswamy.
 “We have a very strong class and I’m honored to represent them.”